Healthcare Legal Compliance Forum: Keeping up With COVID-19 and Other 2020 Developments

 Target Audience: Hospital legal counsel/staff, compliance officers and risk managers

 Legal healthcare compliance is an ever-changing landscape, especially in 2020 in the age of Covid-19.
-Join us at MHA’s Compliance Institute and hear from legal and regulatory experts on today’s top issues for hospitals regarding Covid-19, the expansion of telemedicine, and other key healthcare laws affecting operations.
+Join us at MHA’s Compliance Forum and hear from legal and regulatory experts on today’s top issues for hospitals regarding Covid-19, the expansion of telemedicine, and other key healthcare laws affecting operations.
 We’ll cover current enforcement issues and hear directly from the offices of the Massachusetts and U.S. Attorneys General.
 We’ll also review privacy issues, among other hot topics, and conclude with a riveting update on how the election will shape healthcare compliance.
 We hope you’ll join us for this informative virtual program.

 8:30 a.m.
 Welcome & Opening Remarks